theraccoonbear/animated-gif-shrinker/README.md

 ![Andre Says No](example/andre_output_slow.gif?raw=true "andre.gif : Andre Says 'No'")

 Excellent!
-By cutting out extra frames and focusing on the best action, we're able to squeeze another 7% out and get our file size down to well under the 64KB maximum slack imposes, but the clip looks too slow now.
+By cutting out extra frames and focusing on the best action, we're able to squeeze another 7% out and get our file size down to well under the 64KB maximum Slack imposes, but now the clip looks too slow.

 One more tweak to the frame rate and we should have this nailed...